rosjava/rosjava_core/docs/src/main/sphinx/building.rst

   ./gradlew test

-To generate Eclipse project files:
+To generate Eclipse project files, you may execute the eclipse:

 .. code-block:: bash